okonomichiyaki/supercat/08-mobilization.md

 	- <ins>uncontested card</ins> to <ins>contend</ins> undeclared ambition
 	- other cards (Check Influence Doctrine for priorities)

-✦ Can bot take control of a gate adjacent to a loyal starport or rival starport?
+✦ Can bot change control of a gate?

 - Prefer:
+	- Take control if possible
+	- Adjacent to loyal starport
-	- Gate previously controlled by rival
+	- Adjacent to rival starport
-	- Other gate

 ✦ Can bot take control of rival building?